smogon/pokemon-showdown/sim/SIM-PROTOCOL.md

 `|upkeep`

-> Signals the upkeep phase of the turn.
+> Signals the upkeep phase of the turn where the number of turns left for field
+> conditions are updated.

 `|turn|NUMBER`